Harounm1993/React_Tic_Tac_Toe_Hackathon/README.md

 Your task today is to apply what you've learnt about react whilst following [this tutorial](https://reactjs.org/tutorial/tutorial.html).
 Extract what you need and use your knowledge of modern react to inform how you write your components.

 Happy hacking!

+// components

+app:
+    render board

+board:
+    render 9 squares/ pass down prop of index will be an array

+square:
+    button: with index/onClick function
+    if you click square= alert

+    player?/